milafrerichs/new-mila-frerichs/content/articles/makeover-monday-how-americans-sleep.md

 The next thing was to remove the gradients, flip the chart so that the age ranges are more readable.

 Start the baseline at 0.
 Otherwise, you skew the results.
-You can read more about it [here]().
+You can read more about it [here](https://flowingdata.com/2015/08/31/bar-chart-baselines-start-at-zero/).

 And the thing that is the most crucial aspect is to highlight the bars that I want people to focus on.

 The result is much easier to read and understand and probably more memorable.

 ![](https://res.cloudinary.com/civicvision/image/upload/v1559901980/milafrerichs.com/articles/sleep-times-america.png)

+You can find the code [here](https://observablehq.com/@milafrerichs/makeover-monday)